sfernana/FCCDIRAC/README.md

 There are the input sandbox and the output sandbox.

-The input sandbox contains files the job may use as input like a configuration file or a steering file coming from your local machine.
+The input sandbox contains files the job may use as input like a configuration file or a steering file coming usually from your local machine.

 The output sandbox contains files generated by the job, you want to retrieve.